Using R with Matillion ETL for Redshift

 cat <<EOF | R -q --vanilla # Your commands here EOF

-Matillion comes pre-installed with a JDBC driver that can communicate with Redshift.
-At the time of writing, this is:
+Matillion ETL comes pre-installed with a JDBC driver that can communicate with Amazon Redshift, located in your installation here:

 Use R's JDBC command to specify this driver: